sr99622/Cayenue/README.md

 Upon completion of the SMB service configuration, a test from a client machine is recommended before continuing.

 The ethernet cable for the camera subnet should now be connected.
 A fixed IP address is required and can be done using the same procedure as the other interface.
-The IP address for the camara subnet interface should be set to `10.2.2.1`.
+The IP address for the camera subnet interface should be set to `10.2.2.1`.
 Ensure that the cameras are connected and powered on.

 It is necessary to set the server ethernet interface to a static IP address for this configuration.
 It is recommended to manually set the Cayenue server ethernet address connecting to the camera network to be `10.2.2.1`.
 Although very unlikely, please verify that your existing network does not use this address range.